 Here’s a detailed example of a bakery’s timeline for breaking even

-Live Oak Bakery in Lafayette, Louisiana starts with savings and investments totaling $100,000, business loans and financing totaling $150,000, and a repayment period of 6 years:
+A bakery in London starts with savings and investments totalling £100,000, business loans and financing totalling £150,000, and a repayment period of 6 years:

 Permits & Licences

 The owners’ passion is in every loaf and cake.
-They are doing a lot of the baking labor, marketing, and admin.
+They are doing a lot of the baking labour, marketing, and admin.

-Live Oak Bakery sells sourdough loaves, baguettes, and pastries – the head baker makes 30 sourdough loaves and 60 baguettes daily and also keeps a rotating stock of specialty pastries.
-The average profit per guest is $6.
-The shop also takes custom orders for cakes and desserts, which profit about $125/customer at a capacity of five customers per week.
+The bakery sells sourdough loaves, baguettes, and pastries – the head baker makes 30 sourdough loaves and 60 baguettes daily and also keeps a rotating stock of specialty pastries.
+The average profit per guest is £6.
+The shop also takes custom orders for cakes and desserts, which profit about £125/customer at a capacity of five customers per week.

-As the business grows, Live Oak Bakery establishes commercial relationships, supplying other downtown restaurants with bread service.
+As the business grows, the bakery establishes commercial relationships, supplying other restaurants with bread service.
 The owners anticipate 10 restaurant clients.
-If Live Oak Bakery operates at capacity six days a week, the revenue of the store is $505,920 annually or $42,160 monthly.
+If the bakery operates at capacity six days a week, the revenue of the store is £505,920 annually or £42,160 monthly.

 Profit Margin at 100% capacity:

-Live Oak Bakery doesn’t expect to operate at 100 percent capacity, except perhaps during the busy downtown festival season.
-Lafayette, Louisiana has an active festival season in the Spring and, because of its downtown location, Live Oak can expect steady traffic all year.
+The bakery doesn’t expect to operate at 100 per cent capacity, except perhaps during the busy downtown festival season.
+Because of its central location, the bakery can expect steady traffic all year.

 The store opens in Q1 to begin marketing and get customers’ attention before the Q2-Q3 festival season.
-Mardi Gras in Louisiana also brings extra sales in Q1 for King Cake season.
 This ensures the bakery’s downtown location has steady sales throughout Q2.

-With this trajectory, the Live Oak Bakery is profitable at 93 percent capacity, which it achieves by the end of year three.
+With this trajectory, the bakery is profitable at 93 per cent capacity, which it achieves by the end of year three.

 The right tech

-Technology can empower your bakery with all the tools it needs to maximize efficiency and profitability.
-To set your business up for success, utilize inventory, time-tracking, and financial software from the start.
+Technology can empower your bakery with all the tools it needs to maximise efficiency and profitability.
+To set your business up for success, utilise inventory, time-tracking, and financial software from the start.
 This will keep you organized as you juggle everything that comes with opening a new business.
-Then, when you’re ready to scale up, the right technology keeps the business organized and your growth on track.
+Then, when you’re ready to scale up, the right technology keeps the business organised and your growth on track.